Frequently Asked Questions

 I love this site.
 Can I donate money to help out?Yes.
 See the donations page.

 I hate this site.
 Is there one run by a Republican?Yes.
 Take a look at electionprojection.com.
-It is run by someone who has devoted his life to Jesus and is strongly biased in favor of Republicans.
+It is run by someone who has devoted his life to Jesus and is strongly biased in favor of Republicans in his commentary (but his numbers seem to be OK).

 Can I put a link to your site from my website or blog?Yes.
-Click on Enhancements on the menu and there are three different size icons you can just cut and paste onto your website or blog.
+Click on Icons for bloggers on the menu and there are three different size icon> you can just cut and paste onto your website or blog.
 Or make your own.

 Are the Excel spreadsheets available in .csv format?Yes, that is the only format in fact, but there is a way to prettify them as described on the spreadsheet page.